RafaelNH/Free-water-elimination-DTI/article.md

 **The Weighted-Linear Least Square Solution (WLS).** Two typos were found on the formulas of the first proposed algorithm.
-First, the free-water adjusted diffusion-weighted signal formula (original article's Methods subsection ‘FWE-DTI’) should be written as:
+First, the free-water adjusted diffusion-weighted signal formula (original article's Methods subsection "FWE-DTI") should be written as:

 $$y_{ik} = \ln\left\{ \frac{s_i - s_0 f_k\exp(-bD_{iso})}{(1-f_k)} \right \}$$

-Second, according to the general linear least squares solution [2], the weighted linear least square solution of the free-water elimination model’s matrix solution should be given as:
+Second, according to the general linear least squares solution [@Jones2010-pg], the weighted linear least square solution of the free-water elimination model's matrix solution should be given as:

 $$\gamma = (W^TS^2W)^{-1}W^{T}S^{2}y$$

-Moreover, to insure that the WLS method convergences to the local minima, on the second and third iteration to refine the precision, the water contamination volume fraction were resampled with steps sizes of ± .1 and ± .01 instead of the step sizes of ± .05 and ± .005 suggested by Hoy and Colleges.
+Moreover, to insure that the WLS method convergences to the local minima, on the second and third iteration to refine the precision, the water contamination volume fraction were resampled with steps sizes of 0.1 and 0.01 instead of the step sizes of 0.05 and 0.005 suggested by Hoy and Colleges.

 **Non-Linear Least Square Solution (NLS)**.
 For the non-linear convergence procedure, as suggested by Hoy and Colleges [1], the model parameters initial